 - pinch of sea salt

-- To prepare the caramelised onion, heat 1 tablespoon olive oil in a pan, then add finely sliced red onion, add mustard seeds, cook over medium heat until soft and golden.
+- Fry onions: Heat 1 tablespoon olive oil in a frying pan, then add finely sliced red onion and 2 teaspoons yellow mustard seeds.
+Cook over medium heat until soft and golden.

-- Add 2 teaspoons each pure maple syrup and balsamic vinegar, turn the heat down slightly and let cook for a further 10-15 minutes until caramelised.
+- Caramelise onions: Add 2 teaspoons each pure maple syrup and balsamic vinegar, turn the heat down slightly and let cook for a further 10-15 minutes until caramelised.

-- Combine roasted kumara, caramelized onion and 1 heaped cup fresh rocket in a large serving bowl.
+- Assemble: Combine roasted kumara, caramelised onion and 1 heaped cup fresh rocket in a large salad bowl.
+Add finely sliced spring onions, and pour the dressing over the top (use enough to your liking, it makes a larger portion than needed).

 - Serve and enjoy!